OneCDOnly/sherpa/README.md

 ## Description

-A BASH script to install various Usenet apps into a QNAP NAS.
+A BASH script to install various Usenet media-management apps into QNAP NAS.

 **sherpa** is able to install several Usenet-related search and download apps but will only install **ONE app** at a time.
 If you elect to install an app that is already installed, the app will be fully reinstalled.
 This means the app configuration and settings are saved, the old app is uninstalled, a new version is installed, then the original settings are restored.